aterstil23/Simple-AI-run-away/README.md

 # Simple-AI-run-away
-Simple AI to make an object run away from a moving object It's only working for 1 object running away from another.
+Simple AI to make an object run away from a moving object that is controlled by user input.
+It's only working for 1 object running away from another.
 Try to imagine how to make the object run away from multiple objects.